KiltedKanuck/PUGWorkshop2025/.github/instructions/refactoring.instructions.md

 > [shows the improved code]

 ### The Only Time You Speak Before Acting
-If run_analysis tool is unavailable, say: "I need the run_analysis tool to proceed with refactoring."
+If code_quality_guardrails tool is unavailable, say: "I need the code_quality_guardrails tool to proceed with refactoring."
 Otherwise, ALWAYS start refactoring immediately.

 ### Final Output Format